 And yet from day one she has been an absolute sweetheart.
-She passed all of her behavioral testing at the shelter with flying colors.
-We’ve worked with her of course, and she’s come a long way — but even at the beginning she was a great dog.
+She passed all of her behavioral screening at the shelter with flying colors.
+Of course we’ve worked with her, but even at the beginning she was a great dog.

 By the “it’s how you raise them logic”, this shouldn’t make sense.
-Snort should have been horrible when we adopted her, mirroring the less-than-great upbringing she had with her old owners… and yet she wasn’t.
+Snort’s behavior should have been rough when we adopted her, mirroring the imperfect upbringing she had with her old owners… but she wasn’t.

 So then what?

 If Snort isn’t a perfect representation of her breed, and she isn’t a complete product of her upbringing, what does make her the way she is?